jiayihu/pretty-algorithms/README.md

 A classic application of this problem is in scheduling a room for multiple competing events, each having its own time requirements (start and end time), and many more arise within the framework of operations research.
 [Source](https://en.wikipedia.org/wiki/Activity_selection_problem)

+### Change making 💰

+> The change-making problem addresses the question of finding the minimum number of coins (of certain denominations) that add up to a given amount of money.

+The change-making problem is a [knapsack type problem](https://en.wikipedia.org/wiki/Knapsack_problem), and has applications wider than just currency.
+It can be used whenever there is the need to calculate the minimum set of items to add up to a value.

+An application of change-making problem can be found in computing the ways one can make a *nine dart finish* in a game of darts.
+[Source](https://en.wikipedia.org/wiki/Change-making_problem#Non-currency_examples)

 ### Huffman coding 🔡

 > A Huffman code is a particular type of optimal prefix code that is commonly used for lossless data compression.